D15-Labs/express-starter-kit/README.md

 Commits that don't follow the conventional format will be rejected.
 This ensures clean git history and enables automatic changelog generation.

 ## Getting Started

-### Video Demo

-For a visual guide, watch the [video demo](https://github.com/user-attachments/assets/b1698dac-d582-45a0-8d61-31131732b74e) to see the setup and running of the project.

 ### Step-by-Step Guide